 Summary

-Digital accessibility is essential for learning, but many public education entities are aware of the critical details involved in ensuring WCAG 2.1 AA conformance.
-By starting soon, taking inventory, paying attention to LMS accessibility, and requiring all digital product vendors provide verifiable documentation of WCAG 2.1 AA conformance, public schools can better advance towards ADA Title II compliance with the new web accessibility rule.
+Digital accessibility is essential for learning, but many public education entities are not aware of the details involved in WCAG 2.1 AA conformance.
+By taking inventory, tracking remediation progress, and requiring vendors to provide verifiable documentation of conformance, public schools can advance towards ADA Title II compliance.

 Services